marijnh/Eloquent-JavaScript/08_error.md

 {{index error}}

-So the bogus call to `Person` succeeded but returned an undefined value and created the global binding `name`.
+The bogus call to `Person` succeeded but returned an undefined value and created the global binding `name`.
 In strict mode, the result is different.

 ```{test: "error \"TypeError: Cannot set properties of undefined (setting 'name')\""}
 "use strict";